-The general syntax for using wild-card character is <field name> = <partial field value> <wild-card character>.
-You can use the following wild-card characters: ? for single character, * for multiple characters.
+An expression with wild-card characters looks like the following: <field name> = <partial field value> <wild-card character>.
+You can use the following wild-card characters: ? for a single character, * for multiple characters.

 Example: HOSTNAME = 192.*

-The general syntax for using phrase is <field name> = <"partial field value">.
-Use double quotes ("") to define phrase in the field value.
+An expression with a phrase looks like the following: <field name> = "<partial field value>".
+Use double quotes ("") to specify a phrase as the field value.

 Example: MESSAGE = "session"

-The general syntax for searching a range of values is <field name> = [<from-value> TO <to-value>].
-Use square brackets '' to define 'from' TO 'to' range of field values.
+An expression with a range of values looks like the following: <field name> = [<from-value> TO <to-value>].
+Use square brackets to enclose the 'from' and 'to' values, separated by the keyword TO.

 An expression with grouped fields looks like the following: (<search criteria group>) <boolean operator> <search criterion>.
 Use round brackets () to enclose groups of search criteria (which is a set of criteria related by boolean operators) and relate them to other groups or search criteria using boolean operators, as in the previous examples.